The effect of relativistic precession on light curves of tidal disruption events: The model

 Before presenting our model we introduce the quantities for describing a TDE.
 First, let us consider a star of mass $m_*$ and radius $R_*$, and a black hole of mass $M_\text{h}$.
 If the star travels inside the tidal radius $r_\text{t}$, i.e. the distance at which the black hole tidal force equates the stellar self-gravity, it will be disrupted.
 The tidal radius is given by

 where $q=M_\text{h}/m_*$ is the mass ratio.
-It is important to remark that the star will be disrupted if it enters the sphere of radius $r_\text{t}$, as long as its pericentre is not smaller than the radius of the innermost bound circular orbit $r_{\rm IBCO}$ \citep{bardeen1972} given by
+It is important to remark that the star will be disrupted if it enters the sphere of radius $r_\text{t}$, as long as its pericentre is not smaller than the radius of the innermost bound spherical orbit $r_{\rm IBSO}$ \citep{bardeen1972} given by

-where $a_\text{h}$ is the spin parameter of the black hole and $R_\text{Sch}$ is its Schwarzschild radius.
+where, $a_\text{h}$ is the spin parameter of the black hole, $R_\text{Sch}$ is its Schwarzschild radius, and the upper (``$+$") and lower (``$-$") signs corresponds to the the prograde ($i=0$) and retrograde ($i=180^{\circ}$) cases, respectively\footnote{To the best of our knowledge, there is no general analytical expression for $r_\text{IBSO}$ with $i\neq0,180^{\circ}$}.
 Otherwise, the star will enter the black hole before the generation of electromagnetic radiation can take place.
-Fig.~\ref{fig:ibco} shows the combinations of black hole mass $M_\text{h}$ and penetration ratio $\beta$ that allow a tidal disruption event to occur.
+Fig.~\ref{fig:ibso} shows the combinations of black hole mass $M_\text{h}$ and penetration ratio $\beta$ that allow a tidal disruption event to occur.
 The penetration ratio is defined as $\beta=r_\text{t}/r_\text{p}$, where $r_\text{p}$ corresponds to the pericentre distance of the stellar orbit.
 The region above each white line highlights the parameters, where the star would plunge directly into the black hole, i.e. when the stellar pericentre is shorter than the innermost bound circular orbit.

 Once the star crosses the the tidal radius, it becomes an elongated stream that is being compressed along the axes that are perpendicular to its orbital velocity $\mathbf{v}$.
 During pericentre passage the material is heated up, increasing its entropy and, as a consequence the width of the stream.
 If there is precession out of the orbital plane the stream can go through pericentre passage multiple times before it collides with itself and triggers the event.
 General relativistic effects can produce precession that change the orbital plane if the black hole has significant spin and there is misalignment between its rotation axis and the stream orbital plane.
 Nevertheless, modelling this process is not straightforward, as calculating the trajectories and properties of the stream under the influence of a strong gravitational field implies the use of general relativistic hydrodynamic simulations.